10 Best Herbal Tinctures For Plantar Fasciitis

 arnica montana tincture

-Arnica montana herbal tinctures are commonly used for their anti-inflammatory and pain-relieving properties, making them a popular remedy for conditions like plantar fasciitis.
+Arnica montana herbal tinctures are commonly used as a natural remedy for plantar fasciitis due to their anti-inflammatory and analgesic properties.

 2. Hypericum perforatum